ewels/clusterflow/docs/usage.md

     cf --help

-However, you can also use this command to find out more information about pipelines and modules:
+You can also use this command to find out more information about pipelines and modules:

     cf --help <module-name>